SUBSMART

 Streamline admin work

-To streamline the admin work for AMBC online without having to manually work out outstanding work.
+Streamline the AMBC admin work online without having to manually work out outstanding work.

 Sign offs and approval